GitDataAI/jzfs/README.md

 <a href="https://github.com/GitDataAI/jiaozifs"><img src="https://github.com/GitDataAI/jiaozifs/blob/main/docs/logo/jiaozifs.png?raw=true" width="100" /></a>

 ----
-### What is JiaoziFS?
+### What is JiaoZiFS?
-JiaoziFS is an industry-leading **Data-Centric Version Control** File System, helps ensure Responsible AI Engineering by improving **Data Versioning**, **Provenance**, and **Reproducibility**.
+JiaoZiFS is an industry-leading **Data-Centric Version Control** File System, helps ensure Responsible AI Engineering by improving **Data Versioning**, **Provenance**, and **Reproducibility**.

 Note:
-* The name Jiaozi pays tribute to the world's earliest paper money: [Song Dynasty Jiaozi](https://en.wikipedia.org/wiki/Jiaozi_(currency)).
+* The name JiaoZi pays tribute to the world's earliest paper money: [Song Dynasty JiaoZi](https://en.wikipedia.org/wiki/Jiaozi_(currency)).
-* JiaoziFS is yet another implementation of [IPFS (InterPlanetary File System)](https://ipfs.tech/) as JiaoziFS will be compatible with the [implementation requirements](https://specs.ipfs.tech/architecture/principles/#ipfs-implementation-requirements) of IPFS.
+* JiaoZiFS is yet another implementation of [IPFS (InterPlanetary File System)](https://ipfs.tech/) as JiaoZiFS will be compatible with the [implementation requirements](https://specs.ipfs.tech/architecture/principles/#ipfs-implementation-requirements) of IPFS.
-* As a filesystem of data versioning at scale, although JiaoziFS is built for machine learning, It has a wide range of use scenarios (refer A Universe of Uses) and can be seamlessly integrated into all your data stack.
+* As a filesystem of data versioning at scale, although JiaoZiFS is built for machine learning, It has a wide range of use scenarios (refer A Universe of Uses) and can be seamlessly integrated into all your data stack.

 Data-centric AI is about the practice of iterating and collaborating on data, used to build AI systems, programmatically.
 Machine learning pioneer Andrew Ng [argues that focusing on the quality of data fueling AI systems will help unlock its full power](https://youtu.be/TU6u_T-s68Y).

 ----
-### Why JiaoziFS?
+### Why JiaoZiFS?
 In production systems with machine learning components, updates and experiments are frequent.
 New updates to models(data products) may be released every day or every few minutes, and different users may see the results of different models as part of A/B experiments or canary releases.

 * **Version Everything**: Data scientists are often criticized for being less disciplined with versioning their experiments(versioning of data, pipeline, code, and models), especially when using computational notebooks.